HW-SWeL/BMUSE/README.md

 3. Package with maven: `mvn clean package` from the top level *Scraper* folder or the *core* folder.
 4. Inside the `core > target` directory you will find two jars.
 The fat jar is called `core-x.x.x-SNAPSHOT.jar` and the skinny jar is `original-core-x.x.x-SNAPSHOT.jar`.
 Run the fat jar however you wish via maven or the command line, e.g., `java -jar core-x.x.x-SNAPSHOT.jar`.

 Note: Running this will produce a `localProperties.Properties` file, which can be ignored.
 It is simply used to maintain an auto-incrementing count of the number of sites scrape (a.k.a. the `contextCounter`).
-You can reset this count to 0 by simply deleting the `localProperties.Properties` file.
+You can reset this count to 0 by deleting the `localProperties.Properties` file.

 #### service

+Assumes a database of URLs that need to be scraped.
+Will collect a list of URLs from the database, scrape them and write the output to a specified folder.
+The output will be in NQuads format.

+To use this:
 1. You may want to set the [JVM parameters](https://stackoverflow.com/questions/14763079/what-are-the-xms-and-xmx-parameters-when-starting-jvm) to increase the size of RAM available to JAVA.
 2. Add your database connection to hibernate; we are using `service > src > main > resources > META-INF > persistence.xml`.
 3. Update `service > src > main > resources > applications.properties`.
 You need to specify: